digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 ## Part 4: Create atomic commits <a id="atomic"></a>

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">It is good practice to create <b>atomic commits</b>, i.e., small changes that belong together.
-One should avoid large commits that modify many unrelated parts of the code base and pursue different objectives.</p>
+It is good practice to create **atomic commits**, i.e., small changes that belong together.
+One should avoid large commits that modify many unrelated parts of the code base and pursue different objectives.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">Analyze the following commits and discuss which ones are atomic and which ones combine changes that do not belong together (i.e., should be in separate commits).</p>
+Analyze the following commits and discuss which ones are atomic and which ones combine changes that do not belong together (i.e., should be in separate commits).
-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">Also check the commit message (short summary at the beginning).
-Does the message clearly summarize the changes?</p>
+Also check the commit message (short summary at the beginning).
+Does the message clearly summarize the changes?

 <a href="https://github.com/CoLRev-Environment/colrev/commit/a0c9043784f9342136d2ab214513688769669199" target="_blank">Commit 1</a>

-<details><summary {style='color:green;font-weight:bold'}>Check</summary>
+**Check:**

 **Solution**: Atomic commit, ok.